Taggle: Combining Overview and Details in Tabular Data Visualizations: Conclusion and Future Work

-We thank Bikram Kawan for his contributions to the initial prototype implementation as well as Christian Haslinger and Andreas Wernitznig for providing valuable conceptual feedback.
-This work was supported in part by Boehringer Ingelheim Regional Center Vienna, the State of Upper Austria (FFG \#851460), and the US National Institutes of Health (U01 CA198935).
+\begin{acks} We thank Bikram Kawan and Martin Ennemoser for their contributions to the initial prototype implementation as well as Christian Haslinger and Andreas Wernitznig for providing valuable conceptual feedback. \end{acks}